B2B Branding: Why the B2C Playbook Won’t Always Apply

 1. B2B has longer buying cycles than B2C

-As previously noted, most B2B customer journeys are significantly longer and more convoluted than those in the consumer realm.
-While a long customer journey in retail may be a matter of weeks (browsing online, asking around, making a short list), the buying cycle in B2B can be months or even years.
+Most B2B customer journeys are significantly longer and more complex than those in the consumer realm.
+While a long customer journey in retail may span weeks (starting with online browsing, asking around and making a shortlist), the buying cycle in B2B can last months or even years.
 In fact, three-quarters of B2B new business deals take more than four months to close.

 3. B2B purchase decisions are more considered